madebits/madebits.github.io/blog/2016/2016-02-07-Upgrading-To-Windows-10.md

 ##Minimizing Windows 10 Exposure

 After the installation, the Disk Cleanup tool removed around 30GB of data.
 The customary [Windows 10 configuration]( https://www.reddit.com/r/Windows10/comments/3f38ed/guide_how_to_disable_data_logging_in_w10/) has to be done next, and I installed [Classic Shell](http://www.classicshell.net/) as a start menu replacement.
 Given I use no Microsoft account, the default Windows 10 Start menu implementation is limited in functionality for me.
+Windows Start menu, Search, and PC settings search somehow do not work properly with Windows Search service disabled since Windows 8.
+The old Control Panel is still searchable with with Windows Search service disabled.
+The Classis Shell Start menu search is somehow lacking to say the least, but at moment it is the only option.

 ##References